quickwit-oss/quickwit/docs/internals/ingest-v2.md

 See [full configuration example](https://github.com/quickwit-oss/quickwit/blob/main/config/quickwit.yaml).

 The only way to use the ingest API V2 is to use the [bulk endpoint](../reference/es_compatible_api#_bulk--batch-ingestion-endpoint) of the Elasticsearch-compatible API.
 The native Quickwit API is not yet compatible with the ingest V2 API.

+## Caveats

+The `refresh` parameter is not yet supported on the ingest V2 API.